-Lack of sleep seriously impacts health in negative ways.
-If you’re having trouble getting your 7-9 hours per night, maybe it’s time you turned up the steam heat.
+Lack of sleep can negatively impact your health in many ways.
+If you’re having trouble getting your 7-9 hours per night, it might be time you explore other options including steam.

 We are in the midst of a national sleep crisis.
 Our distracted, 24/7 lifestyles are keeping us from shutting down long enough to restore our bodies and minds through recuperative rest.
 Not only are we not performing at our best from lack of sleep, we’re risking our overall physical and mental wellness.

 The sleep-deprived have plenty of company.
 According to research by the National Sleep Foundation, 35% of Americans say that their sleep quality is insufficient or “poor” on a regular basis, and a snap study found that 45% of Americans admitted that they suffered from inadequate sleep at least once in a typical one-week period.

 The costs of inadequate sleep add up to much more than slow wits and heavy eyelids.
 It’s a serious health problem.
 The Centers for Disease Control (CDC) says that “short” sleepers, those who get less than seven hours of sleep in a 24-hour period, were more likely to “report 10 chronic health conditions” compared to those who regularly achieved seven or more hours of sleep per day.
 These health problems include obesity, hypertension, type 2 diabetes, and other maladies.
 Worse, chronic health conditions lead to increased sleeplessness, creating a vicious cycle, where lack of sleep and poor health feed off each other.